developdata/CCIDiploma-Unit6/Week 3 JavaScript/README.md

-# Week 2 - The Web Audio API
+# Week 3 - JavaScript
 This folder contains the references and code for the JavaScript.

 ## Interesting projects